invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

 ### _Package dependency conflicts_

 If you have previously installed InvokeAI or another Stable Diffusion package, the installer may occasionally pick up outdated libraries and either the installer or `invoke` will fail with complaints about library conflicts.
-You can address this by entering the `invokeai` directory and running `update.sh`, which will bring InvokeAI up to date with the latest libraries.

-### ldm from pypi

-!!! warning

-    Some users have tried to correct dependency problems by installing the `ldm` package from PyPi.org.
-Unfortunately this is an unrelated package that has nothing to do with the 'latent diffusion model' used by InvokeAI.
-Installing ldm will make matters worse.
-If you've installed ldm, uninstall it with `pip uninstall ldm`.
+In this case, run the `invoke.sh`/`invoke.bat` command and enter the Developer's Console by picking option (5).
+This will take you to a command-line prompt.

+Then give this command:

+`pip install InvokeAI --force-reinstall`

+This should fix the issues.

+### InvokeAI runs extremely slowly on Linux or Windows systems

+The most frequent cause of this problem is when the installation process installed the CPU-only version of the torch machine-learning library, rather than a version that takes advantage of GPU acceleration.
+To confirm this issue, look at the InvokeAI startup messages.
+If you see a message saying ">> Using device CPU", then this is what happened.

+To fix this problem, first determine whether you have an NVidia or an AMD GPU.
+The former uses the CUDA driver, and the latter uses ROCm (only available on Linux).
+Then run the `invoke.sh`/`invoke.bat` command and enter the Developer's Console by picking option (5).
+This will take you to a command-line prompt.

+Then type the following commands:

+   === "NVIDIA System"
+        ```bash
+        pip install torch torchvision --force-reinstall --extra-index-url https://download.pytorch.org/whl/cu117
+	pip install xformers
+        ```

+   === "AMD System"
+        ```bash
+        pip install torch torchvision --force-reinstall --extra-index-url https://download.pytorch.org/whl/rocm5.2
+        ```

 ### Corrupted configuration file